papyMonitor/papyMonitor-microcontroller-generic/examples/example02/README.md

 # FreeRTOS example

 This is a complete example that works with FreeRTOS.
-The .lua configuration file is provided as well as the various shapes that form a robot.
+The .lua configuration file is provided as well as the various shapes that form a multiaxles robot.

 This example doesn't work as it, you need to add your specific target libraries as well as the FreeRTOS library.